lawmurray/mendingwall/docs/manage-menus.md

 ## How it works

 !!! info
-    This section is for users who want to know exactly what Mending Wall is doing.
+    This section is for users who want to know exactly what Mending Wall is doing to their system.

 When *Manage Menus* is enabled, Mending Wall starts a background process named `mendingwall-menus` that will also restart every time you log in.
 This process applies the menu rules, and reapplies them when new applications are installed.

 Specifically, it acts as follows:

-1. It considers all `.desktop` files installed in the `applications` subdirectory of any directories listed in the `$XDG_DATA_DIRS` environment variable.
+1. It considers all `.desktop` files installed in the `applications` subdirectory of any directories listed in the `XDG_DATA_DIRS` environment variable.

 2. For each `.desktop` file it determines, according to its rules, whether the `OnlyShowIn` or `NotShowIn` keys should be updated.

 3. If so, it copies the `.desktop` file into `$XDG_DATA_HOME/applications/` and updates those keys.
 If a `.desktop` file for the application already exists in `$XDG_DATA_HOME/applications/`, it is not changed (in this way, customizations made with Main Menu or otherwise are not overwritten).
-If `$XDG_DATA_HOME` does not exist then the default value `$HOME/.local/share` is assumed.
+If `XDG_DATA_HOME` does not exist then the default value `$HOME/.local/share` is assumed.

-4. It continues to monitor for changes to any of the directories listed in `$XDG_DATA_DIRS`.
+4. It continues to monitor for changes to any of the directories listed in `XDG_DATA_DIRS`.
 When changes occur it reapplies the rules.
 For example, if a new application is installed, one or more `.desktop` files will be written in these directories, and subject to the rules.

 ## Configuration

 !!! info
-    This section is for contributors who want to improve the Mending Wall rules.
-The default rules are intended to be suitable for everyone with no further configuration required.
+    This section is for contributors to help improve Mending Wall.
+The installed rules are meant to be suitable for everyone, with adjustments made with other apps, such as Main Menu.

-The rules applied by *Manage Menus* are set in the config file `manage-menus.conf`.
-If the environment variable `$XDG_CONFIG_HOME` is set, then `$XDG_CONFIG_HOME/mendingwall/` is checked for the file, otherwise the default directory `$HOME/.config/mendingwall/` is checked.
-If the file is not found, the directories listed in `$XDG_CONFIG_DIRS` are checked in order, adding a subdirectory `mendingwall/` to each, until the file is first found.
+The rules applied by *Manage Menus* are set in the config file `menus.conf`.
+If the environment variable `XDG_CONFIG_HOME` is set then `$XDG_CONFIG_HOME/mendingwall/` is checked for the file, otherwise the default directory `$HOME/.config/mendingwall/` is checked.
+If the file is not found, the directories listed in `XDG_CONFIG_DIRS` are checked in order, adding a subdirectory `mendingwall/` to each, until the file is first found.

-If `manage-menus.conf` is in a system directory and you wish to make changes to it, first copy it into `$XDG_CONFIG_HOME/mendingwall/` or `$HOME/.config/mendingwall/`.
+If `menus.conf` is in a system directory and you wish to make changes to it, first copy it into `$XDG_CONFIG_HOME/mendingwall/` or `$HOME/.config/mendingwall/`.

 The config file is in the [KeyFile](https://docs.gtk.org/glib/struct.KeyFile.html) format.
 It contains any number of group headers to identify applications, each followed by key-value pairs that specify the desktop environments in which to show that application.
 For example:
 ```